Discrete Event Systems (HS 2021)

-Course language: English and German
+Course language: English

 At the beginning of every lecture week, we will publish a new exercise sheet here.
-This exercise sheet is intended to be solved during the exercise session on Thursday where two tutors will be available to assist you and to answer potential questions.
+This exercise sheet is intended to be solved during the exercise session on Thursday where tutors will be available to assist you and to answer potential questions.
 The exercises often require information from the lecture notes, so please make sure that you have them available in some way.

 You can hand in your solutions for correction after the exercise session on a voluntary basis.
 But this is not mandatory or required to be admitted to the exam.